sonic-net/SONiC/doc/mclag_hld/MCLAG-ansible-test-plan.md

 ##### Test steps <!-- omit in toc -->

-1. Keepalive link status change to down(shutdown ports connect with VMs).
+1. Keepalive link status change to down(shutdown keepalive link).
 2. "mclagdctl -i \<mclag-id\> dump state" command verify mclag keepalive change to error.
 3. Verify standby device changes its LACP system ID to the local default
 4. Servers(exclude ports which link to standby device of mclag) send packets to others Servers(send L3 packets to other servers).
 All packets must be received on the correct destination ports.
-5. Keepalive link status recover to up(startup ports connect with VMs).
+5. Keepalive link status recover to up(startup keepalive link).
 6. "mclagdctl -i \<mclag-id\> dump state" command verify mclag keepalive change to ok.
 7. Servers send packets to others Servers and VMs(send L3 packets to other servers and VMs).
 All packets must be received on the correct destination ports.